ChucKN0risK/LuchosFrontFramework/README.md

 ## People worth to follow

 Monitoring closely what’s happening in the front-end world will help you improve this framework so you can tweak it and optimize it.
-Here are some awesome people I encourage you to follow :  <br><br>
+Here are some awesome people I encourage you to follow :  <br>
 	* [@adactio](https://twitter.com/adactio)
 	* [@beep](https://twitter.com/beep)
 	* [@brad_frost](https://twitter.com/brad_frost)